-An essential part of getting a pair of eyeglasses is the lenses.
-Lenses are made from three materials: plastic, glass, and polycarbonate.
-Plastic, the most used material for lenses, is impact resistant and lightweight but partial to easily being scratched.
-Glass is still used for lenses and is scratch resistant but heavy and breakable.
-Most everyday use lenses are made of high resin.
+An essential part of getting a pair of eyeglasses is deciding on the lenses.
+Eyeglass lenses can be made from plastic, glass, hard resin, or polycarbonate.
+Plastic, the most used material for lenses, is impact resistant and lightweight, but it is easily scratched.
+Glass is scratch resistant, but heavy and breakable.
+Most everyday-use lenses are made of hard resin.
 Hard resin lenses are lightweight, provide good optical quality, and are resistant to scratches.
 They can also be upgraded with color tints, UV protectants, or photochromic materials that cause them to darken in bright sunlight.
-Polycarbonate lenses are designed for high impact resistance and are ideal for occupational hazards, children, and athletes.
+Polycarbonate lenses are designed for high impact resistance, and are ideal for occupational hazards, children, and athletes.
 They provide the best eye protection.

 How they work: The lenses consist of several layers of metal oxides applied to the front and back lens surfaces.
-Because of the layering effect, non-glare lenses sometimes have a hint of green, blue or purple color, depending on the individual manufacturer’s formula.
-Each layer is scientifically calculated to block reflected light.
-External reflections mask your eyes from a clear, complete view when someone is looking at you.
-So with a non-glare lens, reflections are eliminated and lenses look thinner or non-existent and your eyes are more visible so you can make better eye contact with others.
+Each layer is designed to block reflected light.
+External reflections mask your eyes, but with a non-glare lens, reflections are eliminated, leaving your eyes visible so you can make better eye contact with others.

-There are 3 main benefits to having a pair of polarized sunglasses.
-One is they are considered a safety driving lens because they eliminate blinding glare from the sun reflecting off roads, signs, your windshield, etc. If you have ever been driving towards a sunrise and had a difficult time seeing clearly, needing to squint or put your visor down, you have experience blinding glare.
+There are three main benefits to having a pair of polarized sunglasses.
+One is they improve driving safety by eliminating blinding glare from the sun.
+If you have ever been driving toward a sunset and had a difficult time seeing clearly, you have experienced this kind of blinding glare.

 The second benefit is that they protect your eyes from the sun’s harmful rays.
 Polarized eyeglass lenses block 100% of UV rays, and some brands even block the sun’s high-energy visible (HEV) radiation; also called “blue light.”
-Extended exposure to the sun’s UV rays has been linked to eye damage, including cataracts, macular degeneration, pingueculae, pterygia and photokeratitis.
-New research suggests that HEV rays may increase your long term risk of macular degeneration.
-In fact, experts say as much as 80% of our lifetime exposure to UV rays occurs by age 18.
+Extended exposure to the sun’s UV rays has been linked to eye damage, including cataracts, macular degeneration, pterygia, and photokeratitis.
+New research suggests that HEV rays may increase your long-term risk of macular degeneration.
 The risk of damage to our eyes and skin from solar UV radiation is cumulative, meaning the danger continues to grow as we spend time in the sun throughout our lifetime.
-With this in mind, it is especially important for kids to protect their eyes from the sun, and generally they spend more time outdoors.
+With this in mind, it is especially important for kids to protect their eyes from the sun, as they generally spend more time outdoors.

-The third is their usefulness in the varied amount of hobbies, sports and other activities.
+The third benefits to polarized sunglasses is their usefulness in various sports and other activities.
 They can enhance your experience and improve your game.
 Below is a chart to help you choose the best color lens for your sport:

 |Activity||Recommended Color(s)||Recommended Materials & Styles|